Big1533/sdl_android_guides/docs/Cloud Apps/index.md

 ## Cloud Apps

-OEMs can create their own app stores to handle adding and removing cloud apps.
+OEMs can create their own app stores to handle installing and uninstalling cloud apps.
 App stores can also handle user authentication for the installed cloud apps.
 For example, users can log in after installing a cloud app using the app store.
 After that, app store saves the authentication token for the cloud app in the local policy table.
-Then, the cloud app can retrieve the authentication token from the policy table and use it to authenticate the websocket connection.
+Then, the cloud app can retrieve the authentication token from the local policy table and use it to authenticate the websocket connection.

 ### Setting and Getting Cloud App Properties
-OEM's App store can manage the properties of a specific cloud app by setting and getting its `CloudAppProperties`.
+OEM's app store can manage the properties of a specific cloud app by setting and getting its `CloudAppProperties`.
 This table summarizes the properties that are included in `CloudAppProperties`.

 | Parameter Name  |  Description |
 | ------------- | ------------- |